-Any distributions made by Laredo LLC are allocated first to Series A-1 and A-2 Units until the holders of Series A-1 and A-2 Units have received their invested capital and aforementioned preference amount.
-Second, until the B-2 and D Unit "\$1.25 Threshold" is met, all distributions are made to Series A-1 Units and Series B-1 Units in proportion to their unit ratios.
-Third, until the C Unit "\$10.00 Threshold" has been met, the distributions are made to the holders of Series A-1 and A-2 Units, Series B-1 and B-2 Units and Series D Units in proportion to their unit ratios.
-Fourth, until the Series E Unit "\$13.75 Threshold" has been met, the distributions are made to the holders of the Series A-1 and A-2 Units, Series B-1 and B-2 Units, Series C Units and Series D Units in proportion to their unit ratios.
-Finally, after the Series E Unit "\$13.75 Threshold" has been met, the distributions will be made to the holders of the Series A-1 and A-2 Units, Series B-1 and B-2 Units, Series C Units, Series D Units, and Series E Units in proportion to their unit ratios.
-Each threshold represents the point when holders of Series A-1 and A-2 Units have received the preference amount plus \$1.25, \$10.00, and \$13.75 per unit, respectively.
+Any distributions made by Laredo LLC are allocated into two waterfalls at a ratio of 53% to "Waterfall A" and 47% to the "Waterfall B".
+The Waterfall A distribution is first allocated to the Series A-1 and A-2 Units until the holders of Series A-1 and A-2 Units have received their invested capital and aforementioned preference amount.
+Second, until the "\$1.25 Threshold" is met, all distributions are made to Series A-1 Units and Series B-1 Units in proportion to their unit ratios.
+Third, until the C Unit "\$10.00 Threshold" has been met, the distributions are made to the holders of Series A-1 and A-2 Units, Series B-1 and B-2 Units, Series D Units, Series F Units and Series G Units in proportion to their unit ratios.
+Fourth, until the Series E Unit "\$13.75 Threshold" has been met, the distributions are made to the holders of the Series C Units, Series D Units, Series F Units, and Series G Units in proportion to their unit ratios.
+Fourth, until the Series C Units, Series D Units, Series F Units, and Series G Units in proportion to their unit ratios.
+Fourth, until the Series C Units, Series D Units, Series F Units, and Series G Units in proportion to their unit ratios.
+Finally, after the Series E Unit "\$13.75 Threshold" has been met, the distributions will be made to the holders of the Series A-1 and A-2 Units, Series C Units, and Series G Units in proportion to their unit ratios.
+Each threshold represents the point when holders of Series A-1 Units have received the preference amount plus \$1.25, \$10.00, and \$13.75 per unit, respectively.
+The Waterfall B is first allocated to the BOE Preferred Units until the holders thereof have received their invested capital and aforementioned preference amount.
+Second, the Waterfall B distribution is allocated 98.6% to the BOE Preferred Units and 1.4% to the BOE Incentive Units.

-If future Series B-1, B-2, C, D, or E Units are issued with higher threshold values than prior units in that series, units having a higher threshold value will not share in distributions within the series until units having the lower threshold value have received distributions in an amount necessary to bring them into balance.
-Until the time that Series A-1 and A-2 Unit investors have fully funded their capital commitments, distributions to holders of Series B-1, B-2, C, D and E Units are subject to being held back until the total of the amounts held back equals the total remaining commitment of Series A-1 and A-2 Unit investors.
-The holdback amount is subject to distribution to holders of Series A-1 and A-2 Units if future returns are not sufficient to fund the Series A-1 and A-2 Unit preference amounts.
-Series B-1, B-2, C, D and E Units are also subject to a claw-back (not to exceed distributions received, less taxes) if distributions to such units exceed their entitlement.
+If future Series B-1, B-2, C, D, E, F, or BOE Incentive Units are issued with higher threshold values than prior units in that series, units having a higher threshold value will not share in distributions within the series until units having the lower threshold value have received distributions in an amount necessary to bring them into balance.
+Until the time that Series A-1 and A-2 Unit investors have fully funded their capital commitments, distributions to holders of Series B-1, B-2, C, D, E, F, G and BOE Incentive Units are subject to being held back until the total of the amounts held back equals the total remaining commitment of Series A Unit and BOE Preferred Unit investors.
+The holdback amount is subject to distribution to holders of

+Series A-1 and A-2 Units if future returns are not sufficient to fund the Series A-1 and A-2 Unit preference amounts.
+Series B-1, B-2, C, D, E, F, G and BOE Incentive Units are also subject to a claw-back (not to exceed distributions received, less taxes) if distributions to such units exceed their entitlement.